In Loving Memory of our beloved wolf-dogs who have crossed the Rainbow Bridge

 Our beautiful Frost died suddenly on February 7, 2022 at the age of 3 yrs.
 Frost was surrendered by her owners on February 7, 2020 when they were being forced to move and could not take her with them.
 They were heartbroken, but the reality is that owning a wolf-dog can make it difficult to move due to legal restrictions and cost of proper containment.
 She had jumped a six-foot fence before, so an 8-foot + fence was necessary to keep her contained, as well as a lean-in at the top and a dig guard at the bottom to prevent escape.
 Wolf PAWS was able to take her in and care for her specific needs.

 Frost was originally bonded with Orion, but the tours were very stressful for Orion.
 He was moved into a different enclosure off the tour circuit, and Frost then shared her enclosure with Zeus.
 Being left by her previous family made Frost untrusting of people, but she enjoyed playing chase in her enclosure with her pack mates and chilling under the trees.
 She leaves a hole in the hearts of her humans and her wolf-dog companions.
+Many thanks to Frost's sponsors Michael & Helen Aurenz, Randy & Cheryle Morgan, and Ashley Watford.

-Frost's Embark DNA test results
+Frost's Embark DNA test results:

 BAUER